f5devcentral/f5-agility-labs-xc/docs/class5/module1/lab1.rst

 Welcome to F5 Distributed Cloud Application 301.

-Welcome to F5 Distributed Cloud Application 301.
 The following Exercises will guide you through the initial access requirements for this multi-part lab.
 Lab attendees should have received an invitation (which requests you update your password for access) email to the lab environment.
 Please check the email address used for course registration and its associated spam folders to see if the